duarteocarmo/duarteocarmo.com/content/pages/consulting.md

 Yours doesn't have to.

 I'm known to take a *full-stack* approach to helping customers solve problems with AI.
-I proud myself for delivering projects from start to finish.
+I pride myself on delivering projects from start to finish.

 Some problems I've helped solve in the past: